vinayakkashyap/toidiu.github.io/_pages/cocktails.md

     How to mix: Fill a rocks glass with ice cubes.
 Add all ingredients.
 Stir.
 Garnish with orange.

+#### Bee's Knees

+   - 2 Parts Gin
+   - ¾ Part Lime Juice
+   - ¾ Part Honey

+    How to mix: Fill a shaker with ice cubes.
+Add all ingredients.
+Shake and strain into a chilled cocktail glass.

 #### Tom Collins

   - 1 Part Lemon Juice